 Thorndon Quay is an important part of Wellington’s transport network, particularly for people in the northern suburbs.

-This route will complete the connection between the proposed Hutt Valley to Wellington cycleway and the central city.
+Along with Hutt Road, it currently provides the main connection between the proposed Hutt Valley to Wellington cycleway and the central city.

 To make a formal submission, you’ll fill in a form to share your views on all parts of a project.